The Most Dangerous Kind of Narcissist: Malignant Narcissist

 Psychotherapy, such as cognitive-behavioral therapy or dialectical behavior therapy, can help individuals with malignant narcissism identify and change negative thought patterns and behaviors.

 However, therapy does not help malignant narcissists become normal, good people.
-For these people, the goal of therapy is to teach them not to hurt others and to treat others with kindness.
+For these people, therapy aims to teach them not to hurt others and to treat others with kindness.

 2. Medications